Orchid care is not complicated. It is just different from everything else you have grown.

 Orchids want bright light, but not direct afternoon sun.
 A south-facing window with sheer curtains, or an east-facing window with morning light: those are the sweet spots.

-Signs she’s getting too much sun: the leaves turn yellowish or get a reddish tinge, and in bad cases you’ll see bleached patches where the sun hit directly.
-Move her back or add a sheer curtain.
+Signs it is getting too much sun: the leaves turn yellowish or get a reddish tinge, and in bad cases you’ll see bleached patches where the sun hit directly.
+Move it back or add a sheer curtain.

-Signs she’s not getting enough light: the leaves are a deep, dark green (healthy-looking, actually wrong) and she refuses to bloom.
-Orchids bloom more readily when they’re slightly light-stressed.
-Deep green means she’s comfortable but not flowering.
+Signs it is not getting enough light: the leaves are a deep, dark green (healthy-looking, actually wrong) and it refuses to bloom.
+Orchids bloom more readily when they get bright light without harsh sun.
+Deep green means the plant is comfortable but not flowering.
+If your room stays dim most of the day, this grow lights guide for indoor plants walks through what kind of supplemental light actually helps.

 Healthy Phalaenopsis leaves are a medium green, slightly glossy.
 Not dark, not yellow.
 Think “fresh spinach” not “dark kale.”